In order for any party to successfully bring a claim of proving professional negligence, they will need to show the following:

-- Builders – have the builders complied with the architect’s drawings and any recommendations made.
-Have any works been signed off by building control as required?
+- Builders – have the builders complied with the architect’s drawings.
+Where any recommendations made.
+Have any works been signed off by building control, as required?

-- Surveyor – has the advice given complied with requirements of the projects and all parties involved?
+- Surveyor – has the advice given complied with requirements of the projects.
+For all parties involved?

-Case law has concluded that a professional was not necessarily negligent if they complied with a practice accepted as proper by responsible members of the professions, even if other members would have taken a different view.
+Case law has concluded that when a professional was not necessarily negligent.
+If they complied with a practice that is accepted as proper, by responsible members of the professions.
+This is even if other members would have taken a different view on this.

-There are two elements to causation, both of which are required for a professional negligence claim to succeed.
+There are two elements to causation.
+Both of these elements are required in proving professional negligence claim.

 - Legal Causation, or remoteness – i.e – whether the negligence was the legal cause of the loss.

-Both of these areas will need to be proven for a professional negligence claim to succeed, and it may well be that an expert report setting out standard practices of certain professionals is required to clarify these points.
+These areas that both will need to be proven for a professional negligence claim to succeed against someone.
+It may well be that an expert report setting out standard practices of certain professionals, is then required to clarify these points.

-Altion Law are specialists at advising and representing parties who have had allegations of negligence made against them.
-It is always a stressful time for any company or individual if negligence is alleged.
-If you would like to have a confidential discussion with a member of our team, please request a Free Call Back, and we will call you back at a time that is suitable for you or you can contact us directly on 01908 414990.
+At Altion Law, we are specialists at advising and representing parties who have had allegations of negligence made against them.
+If you would like to have a confidential discussion with a member of our team, please request a Free Call Back.
+We will call you back at a time that is suitable for you, or you can contact us directly on 01908 414990.